 Focal area of teaching and research

 The special feature of the MSD is its three-faculty-structure, formally recognizable by the three supporting faculties, but also by the equal treatment of the three pillars of sustainability – environmental, social and economic.
-Although the master's thesis is written in one of the three offered focus areas, it is also interdisciplinary in its orientation.
+Although the master's thesis is written in one of the three offered focus areas, it may be interdisciplinary in its orientation.
 This guarantees that students can approach sustainability issues from different perspectives.

-The research focuses of the three professorships and their research groups anchored in the MSD are incorporated into teaching, and offer students the opportunity to write a master's thesis within the framework of a current research project; for example on microplastics, invasive species such as gobies, aquatic ecosystems, energy management, environmental ethics, inter- and intragenerational justice, resource use, resource economics, etc.
+The research focuses of the three professorships and their research groups anchored in the MSD are incorporated into teaching, and offer students the opportunity to write a master's thesis within the framework of a current research project; for example on microplastics, invasive species, energy management, environmental ethics, inter- and intragenerational justice, resource use, resource economics, etc.

-By combining the supporting faculties, the three research groups, the responsible professorships and their teams, a very large network within and outside the University of Basel to cooperation partners is ensured.
+By interrelating the supporting faculties, the three research groups, the responsible professorships and their teams, a very large network within and outside the University of Basel to cooperation partners is ensured.